 A reunion dinner kicks off the annual celebration, and families gather together to enjoy a large feast comprised of a variety of meat dishes, traditional dumplings, and more.

 To honor this tradition and kick off the Lunar New Year in style, the team at AmazingRibs.com is hitting the grill with our favorite Chinese dishes.
-2019 is the Year of the Pig, and if you were born in 1935, 1947, 1959, 1971, 1983, 1995 or 2007, this is your year!
-Even if you weren't born in one of those years, join us by digging into recipes like five spice pork riblets, hoisinful Chinese ribs, and mu shu pork burgers.
+Please join us by digging into recipes like five spice pork riblets, hoisinful Chinese ribs, and mu shu pork burgers.
 Or ring in the Lunar New Year with a classic Peking duck roasted on the grill or with incredibly succulent five spice duck confit.
-It's high time to fire up the grill!
+It’s high time to fire up the grill!